KomalpreetGrewal/Daily-Dairy/README.md

 ### Day-43 (18-9-2022)
 Today, I have worked on Dashboard with the help of one traning member.
 Start learning about the Dashboard and make test dashboard.
 Becauses ,I have a task to make a Dadboard of all Higher Authorities like `SDO`, `CMC -Head`, `HOd's` of all Departments.

+### Day-44 (19-9-2022)
+Today we are working on the `workflow` of CMC project.
+We made the flowchart of CMC Project.
+Steps: student | employee -> HoD -> SDO -> O/Ic Incharge
+But there migh be Student -> Caretaker -> Warden -> SDO or Lab Attendant | Lab Technician -> Lab Incharge -> HoD ...
+In case of rejected, all must see the status, and in case of any additional query it may be sent back from where is was forwarded.

+### Day-45 (20-9-2022)
+Today i worked with Satinderpal sir , sir said us to make a `courses` on `guru.gndec.ac.in`.
+So we make it on the site.

+### Day-46 (21-9-2022)
+Solved the problem regarding the `moodle` like user are not enroll in the courses and their attebdance.

+### Day-47 (22-9-2022)
+Beside the CMC project I also work on the `NSPS project` (School project) .Firstly we visit the school and get the information about the courses or subject and teacher or student data of school.

+### Day-48 (23-9-2022)
+According to the information we have uploaded the `courses` and `user` on the gne1.gndec.ac.in  which is official `moodle site` of School.

+### Day-49 (24-9-2022) - Day 54 (29-9-2022)
+Working on gne1.gndec.ac.in and visit the school regulary.
+Solves the teachers problems, help them to access the gne1.gndec.ac.in and how to add the activity in it and turm the edit mode on to do some work.

+### Day-50 (30-9-2022)
+Today i am going to implement `stock` items in erp.gndec.ac.in and also creating a `dashboard of SDE` which is only visible to `SDE` only.

+### Day-51 (1-9-2022)